 - Where exactly the pain is, and whether there is pain elsewhere

-- The patient’s medical history, including their current health condition
+- The patient’s medical history, including his or her current health condition

-- Assess their ability to successfully endure and recover from surgery
+- The patient’s ability to successfully endure and recover from surgery

 - Risks associated with anesthesia

 Once it is determined that treatment without surgery is preferred, then the patient will be given pain medications and will be encouraged to move and walk gingerly whenever possible in order to avoid some of the complications linked to lying in bed for long periods of time.

 Healing could then take many weeks or months, with intermittent monitoring by way of X-rays and other types of scans.
 The patient’s doctors would also monitor potential inactivity-related issues such as bed sores, blood clots and pneumonia.
 In some cases, a stay in a skilled nursing facility might be recommended as an optimal place for rehabbing from a broken hip.

 The type of surgery for hip fractures depends on the kind of fracture the patient experienced: